 More than 500 miles of the Appalachian Trail cut across Virginia, including 101 miles that meander south to north across Shenandoah National Park, closely following Skyline Drive.
 Fall is a great time for a hike on the AT too, thanks to cool temperatures and vibrant fall colors.

-There are almost too many incredible hikes that allow you to step foot on the Appalachian Trail too, including Raven Rocks in Bluemont, Angel’s Rest in Pearisburg, and McAfee Knob near Roanoke.
+There are almost too many incredible hikes that allow you to set foot on the Appalachian Trail too, including Raven Rocks in Bluemont, Angel’s Rest in Pearisburg, and McAfee Knob near Roanoke.
 All wow with big views.
 Given the popularity of the fall hiking season, plan to arrive at trailheads early and allow yourself plenty of time to soak up all the views.